carpentries-incubator/hermes_stat_inf_data_vis/learners/setup.md

 This lesson teaches you how to visualize data using Python.

-## Data Set
+## Dataset

-If you wish to save the the data set on your computer, go ahead and download the [Income and Happiness Correlation dataset](data/income_happiness_correlation.csv) and save it to your working directory.
+If you wish to save the the dataset on your computer, go ahead and download the [Income and Happiness Correlation dataset](data/income_happiness_correlation.csv) and save it to your working directory.
 Otherwise, you can directly load it into your code using the following link: